List of Student Organizations

 The Bear Market is a student-run business newsletter that highlights international finance and economic news every quarter.

-Collegiate National Association for Music Educators
+Collegiate National Association for Music Educators (CNAFME)

 National Association for Music Education (NAfME), among the world's largest arts education organizations, is the only association that addresses all aspects of music education.
 NAfME advocates at the local, state, and national levels; provides resources for teachers, parents, and administrators; hosts professional development events; and offeres a variety of opportunities for students and teachers.
 NAfME Collegiate Chapters aid members in networking opportunities and help provide educational resources that will be useful to future music educators.